okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/android/integrationsteps.md

 Based on the configuration described in [Set up your Okta org for a multifactor use case](/docs/guides/oie-embedded-common-org-setup/android/main/#set-up-your-okta-org-for-a-multifactor-use-case), the app in this use case is set up to require one possession factor (either email or phone).
 After the email factor is verified, the phone factor becomes optional.
 In this step, the `isSkipAuthenticatorPresent()` function returns `TRUE` for the phone authenticator.
 You can build a **Skip** button in your form to allow the user to skip the optional phone factor.

 If the user decides to skip the optional factor, they are considered signed in since they have already verified the required factors.
-See [Step 8, Option 1: Skip phone factor](#step-8-option-1-skip-phone-factor) for the skip authenticator flow.
-If the user decides to select the optional factor, see [Step 8, Option 2: User selects phone authenticator](#step-8-option-2-user-selects-phone-authenticator) for the optional phone authenticator flow.
+See [Step 8, Option 1: The user skips the phone authenticator](#option-1-the-user-skips-the-phone-authenticator) for the skip authenticator flow.
+If the user decides to select the optional factor, see [Step 8, Option 2: The user selects the phone authenticator](#option-2-the-user-selects-the-phone-authenticator) for the optional phone authenticator flow.

 <div class="common-image-format">